Can You Tan At 6 PM? – Everything You Should Know

 Find shade

 Simple solutions are always the best solutions.
 Carry around an umbrella or find comfort under a tree.
-Shade will protect you from the sun’s rays, but you still get to be outside and enjoy the beautiful day.

 Apply sunscreen

-You should always have sunscreen on.
-Even the minimum of SPF30 will make a big difference in protecting your skin from the UV radiation.
 It will also give your skin that extra moisture on those hot days.
 You can also buy beauty creams and makeup that have SPF factors built in.
-This is really handy for throughout the day, even when walking to and from the car.

 Wear a sun hat

 A sun hat that covers your ears, gives shade to your face and covers your neck will save you a lot of pain after a hot day; the bigger the better.
-Your scalp often gets burned quite badly, as it is facing directly to the sun.
-This causes dry scalp and dandruff.

-A good sunhat will protect your scalp from sunburn and also save your neck from becoming painfully red as well.
-The skin on your face is also really delicate, and quite different from the rest of your body, so protect it as much as you can with a good sun hat.
-You also don’t want to walk around with a red Rudolph nose either.
+The skin on your face is also quite delicate and different from the rest of your body, so protect it as much as possible with a good sun hat.

 Use self-tanner

-There might be many different reasons why you would want to try tanning later in the day.
-Obtaining a tan the natural way, using the sun, can be so rewarding, and if done properly it can also cause minimal damage to your skin.
+Obtaining a tan the natural way, using the sun, can be so rewarding, and if done properly, it can also cause minimal damage to your skin.

 If you want to avoid the tanning salon and not have to worry about lathering yourself evenly with self-tanner, finding a way to tan safely in the sun will be your answer.
-If you are able to tan late in the day, you won’t be putting your skin in harm’s way, and you can tan comfortably without getting too hot or sweaty.

-The best way to build up a tan is slowly and gradually.
-You will be able to do this by choosing to tan for an hour or two later in the day.
-There really is no point in trying to have a bronze tan if you are going to do it in an extreme manner and if you end up destroying your skin in the process.
+There really is no point in trying to achieve a bronze tan if you are going to do it in an extreme manner and end up damaging your skin in the process.